Z_N-Invariant Subgroups of Semi-Simple Lie Groups: The Algorithm

 These three variables can be read off by looking at the subgroup $H_I$ and can be used as identifiers of the group.
-If these three variables do not suffice to identify $H_I\subset G$ unambiguously, define another variable: \item[ ] $m_2$ is the number of $A_2$ factors in $H_I$, if any.
+If these three variables do not suffice to identify the Dynkin type of $H_I\subset G$, define another variable: \item[ ] $m_2$ is the number of $A_2$ factors in $H_I$, if any.

 If $\{p,r,m,m_2\}$ turns out not to suffice to identify $H_I\subset G$ unambiguously, we look for $A_3$, $A_4$\dots\ factors in $H_I$, the numbers of which, $m_3$, $m_4$\dots, will be necessary to identify $H_I\subset G$ unambiguously.